ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### Advantages of Nix

 - **Declarative configuration, Environment as Code, can be managed with Git**
-  - As long as the configuration files are not lost, the system can be restored to any historical state at any time(ideally).
+  - As long as the configuration files are not lost, the system can be restored to any historical state at any time(except the state that are NOT managed by NixOS, such as docker containers, postgresql data, etc...)
-  - Nix lock dependences's version through a lock file named `flake.lock`, to ensure that the system is reproducible, this idea actually borrows from some package managers such as npm, cargo, etc.
+  - Nix Flakes lock dependences's version through a lock file named `flake.lock`, to ensure that the system is reproducible, this idea actually borrows from some package managers such as npm, cargo, etc.
-  - Compared with Docker, Nix provides a much stronger guarantee for the reproducibility of build results, because Dockerfile is actually an imperative configuration and there is no such thing as `flake.lock` in Docker, Docker's reproducibility relies on sharing the build result(which is MUCH MORE LARGER than Dockerfile itself) through image registry(e.g. DockerHub).
+  - Compared with Docker, Nix Flakes provides a much stronger guarantee for the reproducibility of build results, because Dockerfile is actually an imperative configuration and there is no such thing as `flake.lock` in Docker, Docker's reproducibility relies on sharing the build result(which is MUCH MORE LARGER than Dockerfile itself) through image registry(e.g. DockerHub).
 - **Highly convenient system customization capability**
   - By changing a few lines of configuration, various components of NixOS can be easily customized.
 This is because Nix encapsulates all the underlying complex operations in nix packages and only exports concise and necessary declarative parameters.
   - Moreover, this modification is very safe.
 An example is that one NixOS user on the V2EX forum stated that "[**on NixOS, switching between different desktop environments is very simple and clean, and it is very safe.
 I often switch between gnome/kde/sway.**](https://www.v2ex.com/t/938569#r_13053251)"